-The successful candidate for the position of Editor will be recognized internationally for his or her academic and research achievements, will have worked at a strategic level within academia or healthcare, and will have an impressive track record of publications and presentations at conferences.
-The ideal candidate will possess the following skills and knowledge:
+The successful candidate for the position will be recognized internationally for his or her academic and research achievements, will have worked at a strategic level within academia or healthcare, and will have an impressive track record of publications and presentations at conferences.

 - Sound scientific judgment

-- Broad knowledge of nursing on an international level
+- Broad knowledge of mental nursing at an international level

 - Awareness of trends and standards within knowledge dissemination